Why Roasting For the Masses Masks All The Flavor

 Selective harvesting is the alternative, and it results in a higher quality, more flavorful cup.

 Specialty coffee is any coffee that scores an 80 or above out of a scale up to 100 during the coffee lot evaluation process when it goes to market.
-Coffee is measured
+Coffee is measured on its appearance, aroma, roast profile, and a range of taste categories.

 Selective harvesting is a process whereby ripe coffee cherries are handpicked from the coffee shrub on small farms and estates.